KeyboardKitten/Welsh-Rowing-Spring-Boot/README.md

 #### 2 - Filling forms

-1. Sign into existing or newly created athlete account.
+1. Sign into existing or newly created athlete account. -  If you used Selenium for Test 1, the login details are username: johncenapower password: invisibleCena24
-2. Go to the Morning-Monitoring Form and fill in the details 7 times.
+2. Go to the Morning-Monitoring Form and fill in the details, if you fill in this particular form 7 times on different dates you'll see the data refelected in the graph on the dashboard.
 3. Go through each other from and fill in the forms to your preference.
-4. You will be able to see the Morning-Monitoring graph updated with the details you entered.
-5. Clicking on 'View Data' at the bottom will show the Morning Monitoring data you entered in each entry.
+5. Clicking on 'View Data' at the bottom will show the Morning Monitoring data you entered in each entry in table view.
-6. If you want to see other data, you can view it by typing 'SELECT * FROM [table name]' in SQL.

-At the dashboards explore and navigate through the available information and sections, click on each section and fill in appropriately if wanted.

 ### Coach Dashboard Test